HumanAgainstMachine/WindowsLab/README.md

-# PC Lab Utility
+# Windows Lab Admin
-###### (1st draft)

-This utility is a module of Powershell cmdlets I use to administer ***school PC labs*** where I work as an IT assistant.
+This module is a collection of cmdlets to administer a ***computer lab*** based on Windows OS.

-A typical *school PC lab* has 15 PCs with Windows OS, and I have to perform the same operation on each one like creating a new local account, setting a new password, restarting all computers, etc.
+A ***lab administrator*** usually has to perform the same operation on each computer like creating a new local account, setting a new password, restarting all computers, etc.

-This module enables me to perform those operations only once from my computer for every PC in the lab.
+***Windows Lab Admin*** module enables the administrator to perform those operations only once from his computer for every computer inside the lab.

+I use this module to administer the ***school computer labs*** where I work as an IT assistant.

-### PS Remoting based
+### Based on Powershell Remoting Tecnology

-***PC Lab Utility*** is based on *Powershell Remoting Technology*.
-PS remoting enables you to execute tasks on a remote machine as if you were standing there executing yourself.
+It's ***PS remoting*** that permits you to run commands on a remote machine as if you were standing there executing yourself.
 When you run a command, it’s running on the remote computer and the results of that command come back to your computer.

 ## Terminology

-#### PC Lab
+**Windows Lab**
-a space where the *master and remote PCs* are located, all connected to the same LAN, all equipped with Windows OS (10 or 11).
+a computer lab where the administrator operates.
+Computers are equipped with Windows OS (10 or 11) and are connected to the same LAN.

-#### Master PC
+**Admin computer**
-the PC the administrator uses to control remote PCs, this PC can execute cmdlets on remote PCs.
+the computer that the administrator uses to run commands on remote computers.

-#### Remote PC
+**Remote computers**
-the PCs available in the lab with similar hardware and software characteristics.
-They are remote-controlled from the master PC.
+the computers available in the lab, remote-controlled from the Admin computer.
+They have similar hardware and software characteristics.

-#### Common User
+**Lab User Account**
-a Windows local user account created on each remote PC with the same: `username`, `password`, and account type (Standard User or Administrator).
+a local user account created on each remote computer with the same: `username`, `password`, and account type (Standard User or Administrator).

-These accounts never expire, the password never expires and can't be changed by the user.
+These accounts never expire, the password never expires and can't be changed by the lab user.

 ## Getting the Lab ready
-Before using the Utility ensure you have an administrator local account on every remote and master PC with the same username and password.
-For example, name these special accounts ***RemoteAdmin*** but you can choose the name you prefer.
+At this time, you need to move from computer to computer in the lab to operate.

+Create the *Administrator* ***Lab User Account***, good usernames are ***Admin***, ***RemoteAdmin*** or ***PSAdmin***.
+You also need to create the same account on the ***Admin computer***.

+Let's say you choose as username ***PSAdmin***.

-Log in to the ***RemoteAdmin*** account on every *remote and master PC* and follow these steps
+Log in to the every ***PSAdmin*** account and follow these steps

-1. Install Powershell ver 7.1 or later
+1. Install Powershell ver 7.1+
-2. In windows settings, set network to *private*
+2. Set network to *private* in Windows settings
 3. Open the PS terminal as administrator and launch `Enable-PSRemoting` command
-4. **For the master PC only**
+4. *Admin computer only*
     - Open the PS terminal and launch `Set-Item -Path WSMan:\localhost\client\TrustedHosts -Value *`
-    ***Disclaimer***: It's up to you to handle security issues.
-For example, the master PC should not be accessible to anyone other than you, and the RemoteAdmin password should be known only by you.
+    ***Disclaimer***: you are responsible for handling security issues.
+For instance, the *Admin computer* should only be accessible to you, and the *PSAdmin* password should be known exclusively by you.

 ## Installation
-1. name a folder exactly `PCLabUtil` on your master PC and download in it the files: `config.json.example`, `PCLabUtil.psm1`, `install-module.ps1`;
+1. Name a folder `WindowsLabAdmin` on the *Admin Computer* and download the files: `config.json.example`, `WindowsLabAdmin.psm1`, `install-module.ps1`
-2. rename `config.json.example` in `config.json`;
+2. Rename `config.json.example` in `config.json`
-3. edit `config.json` filling in remote PC names in you lab.
-Don't care about Mac Addresses at this step;
+3. Update `config.json` with remote computer names in your lab, disregarding Mac Addresses at this step.
-4. open the PS (v7.1+) terminal in `PCLabUtil` folder and execute the script `.\install-module.ps1`;
+4. Open the PS terminal in the `WindowsLabAdmin` folder and run the script `.\install-module.ps1`

-You can also clone the repo and go through steps 2 to 4.
+You can also clone the repository and follow steps 2 to 4.

-Close and reopen terminal, then launch `get-command -Module PCLabUtil`, If the module has been correctly installed, you should see the list of cmdlets.
+Close and reopen the terminal.
+Then, launch `get-command -Module WindowsLabAdmin`.
+If the module has been installed correctly, you should see the list of cmdlets.

 ## Available cmdlets